February 23, 1958 – August 11, 1990

 September 20, 1937 – March 15, 1990

-A retired school teacher, Larry Barnard founded the Greater Lansing Gay Men’s Chorus, was active with the Lansing Area AIDS Network, and served as an officer in several capacities for the Lansing Association for Human Rights and the.
-He died from AIDS-related complications at age 52.
+A retired school teacher, Larry Barnard founded the Greater Lansing Gay Men’s Chorus, was active with the Lansing Area AIDS Network, and served as an officer and volunteer in several capacities for the Lansing Association for Human Rights and the Michigan Organization for Human Rights.

 LAHR Newsletter, April 1990